Environmental Services Programs

 Green Carts - Place your organic waste including food scraps, yard waste and pet waste in your Green Cart for weekly, year round pick up.

-Blue Boxes - Place your newspaper, cardboard, boxboard, plastic containers (number 1 to 7), metal cans and glass jars in your blue box for weekly collection.
+Blue Carts - Place your newspaper, cardboard, boxboard, plastic containers (number 1 to 7), metal cans and glass jars in your blue cart for regular collection.

 Waste Management Facility - Residential waste, recycling, household hazardous waste, electronic waste, scrap metal (including Freon appliances and propane tanks), light bulbs, residential paint products, tires, shingles, yard waste, unpainted gypsum drywall, and unpainted lumber are accepted at the Waste Management Facility.